 You have unpaid receivables from a Korean company or personnel.
 The Korean counterpart doesn’t reply or refuses/delays the payment arguing some unacceptable reasons.
 The Korean counterpart might be acting in a hope that the long distance between the two works in their favor.
 You may also feel helpless or sometimes frustrated confronted by language barriers and different laws.

 That is the time to consider hiring a local lawyer.
 The Korean business and litigation lawyer can guide you through the whole process of debt collections in South Korea.

 Let’s assume a creditor has a monetary claim against a debtor in Korea but the debtor refuses to pay it.
 The creditor would proceed to file a lawsuit to get a judgment to collect his claim.
-Unfortunately, however, the chances are that, knowing the complaint was filed, the debtor would try to conceal or transfer his assets to evade from the judgment to be made later.
-This shows why provisional attachment is highly required to secure the judgment to be obtained.
+Unfortunately, however, the chances are that knowing the complaint was filed, the debtor would try to conceal or transfer his assets to evade from the liability under judgment.
+This shows why provisional attachment is highly required to secure the judgment effectively.

 Read More: Korean Lawyer Explains Debt Collections In South Korea – Overview